-

 In his quarter-final Guénolé went for broke against Maui-based Finn Spencer (Can) and put down a marker, scoring two of the biggest waves of the competition to that point.
 It ended Spencer’s run.

-In the women’s competition the compact field of five riders appears to leave Elena Moreno straight fight with the Netherlands’ Bowien van der Linden.
-Join to see if the Dutch athlete can unseat the world champion.
+In the women’s competition, the compact field of five riders appears to leave Elena Moreno straight fight with the Netherlands’ Bowien van der Linden for the win in Ibiraquera.
+Join to see if the Dutch athlete can unseat the new world champion.

 words: Ian MacKinnon